 As virtually every industry goes through a digital transformation, there are more opportunities for people with technical skills to work in exciting, high-paying fields.
 Folks with IT (or information technology) expertise, in particular, are well-positioned to get hired.

-The Skillsoft IT Skills and Salary survey, now in its 7th consecutive year, surveyed nearly 8,000 tech workers about details like which IT certifications they have, what challenges they face in hybrid workplaces, and how likely they are to look for a new job.
+The Skillsoft IT Skills and Salary survey, surveyed over 5,700 tech workers about details like which IT certifications they have, what challenges they face in hybrid workplaces, and how likely they are to look for a new job.

 Curious which industries pay IT professionals the most?
 Here are the industries where IT professionals earn the highest average salaries, according to the Skillsoft IT Skills and Salary survey, one of the largest studies of IT salaries, skills, and certifications.